obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 No, your data is still in plain text on your hard disk.
 If you wish to encrypt it from people who use your computer, you should look for a disk encryption solution.

+##### Is my data synchronized in the background?

+No, files are only synchronized when Obsidian is running, and with the vault open, and there is an internet connection.

+##### How does Obsidian Sync deal with conflicting changes?

+A conflict is when a file is changed in two places, between syncs, and Sync needs to decide what to do with the two sets of changes.

+For example:
+- you edit a file on a mobile device without an internet connection.
+- then you make different edits to the same file on a desktop machine, and those changes get uploaded by Obsidian Sync
+- later you return to the vault on the mobile device and have an internet connection
+- now Obsidian downloads changes and finds this file has been changed in different places, and has to resolve the conflicts.

+When Sync downloads a new version of a file, and finds that there are conflicts, the changes are merged with Google's diff-match-patch algorithm.

+This normally works well, although sometimes it does sometime just add one version of the file to the other.

 ##### How long is my data kept after my subscription expires?

 Data in your remote vaults, including version history, is kept for one month for you, after your subscription expires.